Tore André Flo: Sogndal

 Tore André Flo (right) and Ulrik Flo.

 In 2011, two years after retirement, Flo surprisingly made a second comeback at newly promoted Sogndal.
 He first came on as a substitute against Rosenborg on 30 July.
 In his first start at the last day of the season he scored both goals in a 2–1 victory against league champions Molde, then coached by Ole Gunnar Solskjær.

 International career

 Flo made 76 appearances for the Norwegian national team and made his debut in a 0–0 draw with England.
 He scored 23 goals, making him Norway's joint-4th highest goalscorer, along with Ole Gunnar Solskjær.
-He gained the nickname Flonaldo (an obvious pun on Ronaldo, one of the world's best strikers) when Norway beat Brazil 4–2 in a friendly match.
+He gained the nickname Flonaldo (a play on Brazilian striker Ronaldo) when Norway beat Brazil 4–2 in a friendly match.
 Flo played for Norway at the 1998 FIFA World Cup, scoring a goal in a 2–1 win over holders Brazil as they reached the second round.
 Flo chose to retire from international football in 2004, deciding to prioritise his family.